 Day 1: Kathmandu to Soti Khola (700m /8 hrs).

-The Manaslu Circuit Trek begins with a drive from Kathmandu to Soti Khola an eight hours drive.
-One can take a direct bus at 6 am and 8 am, from Gongabu Bus Park, Kathmandu to Arughat and a local jeep to Sotikhola from Arughat.
-Overnight at one of the teahouse in Soti Khola.
+The Manaslu Circuit Trek begins with a drive from Kathmandu to Soti Khola an eight hours drive and a local jeep to Sotikhola from Arughat.
+Overnight Lodge in Soti Khola.

 Day 2: Soti Khola to Maccha Khola (900m/23Km/ 6 hrs).